surge-synthesizer/surge-synthesizer.github.io/nightlychangelog.md

   * Far clearer skin component model
   * Add a developer mode option (right click Menu button) to overlay a grid on top of Surge's GUI at runtime as a helper tool when designing, with support for arbitrary grid size
   * Fixed some bugs pertaining to user-specified parameter groups
-  * Introduced skin version 2 for all the below mentioned new skin engine features
+  * Introduced skin version 2 for all the below mentioned new skin engine features:
     * Skin labels can show values from parameter names (useful for i.e. oscillator and FX parameters, which dynamically change their name based on oscillator/FX type)
     * Skin labels can now have an image assigned
     * Oscillator type and FX grid assets now only contain the backgrounds, any text on them is now generated through code
     * Slider class now has font size and text offset properties
     * Added skin properties for positioning the patch browser
     * Added a skin color for showing the current value of a macro more prominently
     * Added skin colors for About page text, column text, link and hovered link

 * New Content
   * Patches and FX presets from Vospi